Small Business Loans for Sole Proprietors

 Business Loan Alternatives

 Loans and lines of credit like those listed above aren’t your only options for getting capital as a sole proprietor.
-Here are a few business loan alternatives to consider.
+Here are a few business loan alternatives to consider:

 Business Credit Cards

-Though they aren’t loans, business credit cards can allow you to make purchases for your company when you need to, even if you don’t have cash on hand.
+Business credit cards can allow you to make purchases for your company when you need to, even if you don’t have cash on hand.
 If you don’t have good enough credit for a business loan, having a credit card and paying your bill on time is one way to help you build a positive credit record for your business.
 Further down the road, you might be able to qualify for other financing options.

 Crowdfunding

-How to Qualify and Apply for a Business Loan for a Sole Proprietor
+Applying for a Business Loan for a Sole Proprietor

-If you’re considering applying for a business loan for a sole proprietor, start by understanding
+If you’re considering applying for a business loan as a sole proprietor, start by understanding what each particular lender you’re interested in requires for the application process.

 Some lenders list the specific credit scores you need to have to qualify, as well as how long you need to have been in business.
 Others do not.
 But with a little research online, you may find other websites that tell you what a particular bank requires, even if the bank’s website doesn’t.

+When looking for a small business loan for a sole proprietorship, it’s always best to shop around to find the best rate and terms for your situation.
 Many lenders offer the opportunity to prequalify, meaning that you can provide a few details about yourself and your business to see if you’d be eligible for financing.
 This should not impact your credit, and it can help you identify which lender offers the best terms.

-Finally, before applying, check your credit scores and see where they stand.
+Before applying, it’s a good idea to check your credit scores and see where they stand.
 It’s very helpful to have a business credit score established.
 If not, your personal credit score can be referred to.

 The Takeaway